tylibs/tysettings/CONTRIBUTING.md

 ## License

-By contributing to TinySettings, you agree that your contributions will be licensed under the [LICENSE](https://github.com/tinybus/tinysettings/blob/master/LICENSE)
+By contributing to TySettings, you agree that your contributions will be licensed under the [LICENSE](https://github.com/tylibs/tysettings/blob/master/LICENSE)

 ## Questions?